Hygiene for food businesses

 - staff receive adequate instruction and/or training in food hygiene, and are supervised

-- you keep written records of how you manage food safety hazards
+Depending on the nature of your business, you may also need to keep written records of how you manage food safety hazards.